-WACO, Texas -- Keenan Allison of Wiley College (Texas) and Jonathan Villela of Bacone College (Okla.) earned recognition as Red River Athletic Conference Baseball Co-Players of the Week for March 3-9, while Tim Hill of Bacone was honored as RRAC Pitcher of the Week over the same dates.
-This is the sixth set of awards for the 2014 season.
+WACO, Texas -- Ridge Gonsoulin of LSU Shreveport (La.) was recognized as the Red River Athletic Conference Baseball Player of the Week for April 14-20, while LSUS' Jake Hansen was awarded RRAC Pitcher of the Week for the same dates.
+This is the 12th set of weekly awards for the 2014 season.

 Gonsoulin, a senior centerfielder from New Iberia, La., was 4-for-8 at the plate as the ninth-ranked Pilots split a double-header against William Carey University (Miss.).
 He doubled and drove in a run in a victory in the opener then went 2-for-4 with a run scored in the second game as LSUS lost a squeaker, 5-4.
 Gonsoulin has a .350 average on the season and is second in the RRAC in runs scored with 42 and sixth in RBIs with 31.
 The Pilots moved to 37-12 on the season and hold a 17-3 mark in conference play.

 WACO, Texas -- Jonathan Yanez of Our Lady of the Lake University (Texas) earned recognition as the Red River Athletic Conference Men's Track Athlete of the Week for April 7-13, while Ceara O'Donnell of OLLU claimed RRAC Women's Track Athlete of the Week honors for the same dates.

 Yanez, a freshman distance runner from Corpus Christi, Texas, placed seventh in the men's 5,000-meter run at the University of Incarnate Word (Texas) Invitational on Saturday.
 He finished the race with a time of 16:39 in a field of 18 runners.